dnebauer/dotfiles/mail/.config/neomutt/neomuttrc.d/overridden.md

 create-alias             a          create an alias from message sender

+group-reply              g          reply to all recipients

-middle-page              M          move to the middle of the page; generic
+middle-page              M          move to the middle of the page (_generic_)

-next-page                \<Space\>  move to next page
+next-thread             ^N          jump to the next thread

-next-undeleted           \<Right\>  move to next undeleted message

-next-undeleted           j          move to next undeleted message

-previous-undeleted       \<Left\>   move to previous undeleted message

-previous-undeleted       k          move to previous undeleted message
+prev-thread             ^P          jump to the previous thread

 read-thread              ^R         mark current thread as read

+save-message             s          save message/attachment in mailbox/file

 skip-quoted              S          skip beyond quoted text

+undelete-message         u          undelete the current entry (Trash folder
+                                    only)
 -------------------------------------------------------------------------------

 Table: Pager {#tbl:default-pager}